Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Architecture.md

 # Input System (high-level)

+The high-level system is easiest to understand in two parts:

+- How input flows through the system at runtime.
+- How actions are authored as assets.

-The high-level system is easiest to understand in two parts: how input flows through the system at **runtime**, and how Actions are **authored as assets**.
-Both are shown below for a single player; each additional player gets its own `InputActionState` and a cloned `InputActionAsset` with its own device list and binding mask.
+The diagram shows both parts for a single player; each additional player gets its own `InputActionState` and a cloned `InputActionAsset` with its own device list and binding mask.

+The first diagram is for the runtime data flow:

+1. A device's control state is written into Input State memory.
+1. A State Change Monitor notices the change.
+1. The `InputActionState` is updated.
-**Runtime data flow** — a Device control's state is written into Input State memory, a State Change Monitor notices the change, the `InputActionState` is updated, and the resulting Action fires a callback on the `PlayerInput` component in the scene:
+1. The resulting action fires a callback on the `PlayerInput` component in the scene.

 ```mermaid
 flowchart LR